Mirko Mulalić

-Mirko Mulalić (born April 16, 1988) is a Slovenian professional basketball player who play for Cedevita Olimpija of the Slovenian League and the ABA League.
+Mirko Mulalić (born April 16, 1988) is a Slovenian professional basketball player who last played for Cedevita Olimpija of the Slovenian League and the ABA League.

 Professional career

 In July 2007, he signed a one-year deal with Union Olimpija.
 In August 2014, he signed with another Slovenian team BC Krka.

 On January 31, 2022, he signed with Cedevita Olimpija of the Slovenian League.